 Central line-associated bloodstream infection (CLABSI) rates are important markers for patient safety and the focus of increasing public health, payer, regulatory, and public interest.
-This CLABSI data release is the third by the California Department of Public Health (CDPH), and the second using information submitted by California hospitals to the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN).
-This release presents 2011 California average and hospital-specific CLABSI rates grouped by patient care locations where patients with similar medical conditions receive similar levels of care.
-New in this release, we calculate the percentage changes in average rates for patient care locations from 2010 (April through December 2010) to 2011 (January through December).
-Monitoring and reporting California CLABSI rates by patient care locations provide important information to assess CLABSI rates within and between hospitals.
-These rates also provide information for targeting CLABSI prevention resources in California.
-Definitions, including CDPH patient care locations, methods, and limitations associated with this release are summarized in Technical Notes (see link below).
+It is estimated that more than half of CLABSIs may be preventable if hospitals adhere to all of the recommended central line insertion practices (CLIP), which together are called a bundle, for each central line insertion.
+This is the sixth public report by the California Department of Public Health (CDPH) on CLABSIs and CLIP, and the fifth using information submitted by California hospitals to the Centers for Disease Control and Prevention (CDC) National Healthcare Safety Network (NHSN).
+This report presents California average and hospital-specific CLABSI rates and CLIP adherence percentages for the reporting period January through December 2014.
+As in prior reports, data are grouped by patient care locations where patients with similar medical conditions receive similar levels of care across hospitals.
+We provide percentage changes in California average rates in 2014 compared to the same twelve-month period, January through December 2013.
+Monitoring and reporting California CLABSI rates and CLIP adherence percentages by patient care locations provide important information to assess CLABSI rates and CLIP adherence within and between hospitals.
+These data also provide information for targeting CLABSI prevention resources in California.
+Definitions, including CDPH patient care locations, methods, and limitations associated with this report are summarized in the below Technical Notes.

 What's in Technical Notes?
 The Technical Notes contain information on the data sources, definitions, risk adjustment methods using CDPH patient care locations, quality assurance and control, statistical methods, and limitations associated with this data release.